timhuijgen/sockjs-wrap/README.md

 `require('sockjs-wrap').client();`

-The latter option is not favorable because browserify will include both the server and client.
+The first option is not favorable because browserify will include both the server and client.

 Predefined events (both client and server):
 * connect